 There are many blogs and articles on the internet saying to update the control to “Do not automatically expire,” however this is incorrect.
 This setting should be set according to your own company policies like we explained above.

 Jenny Halasz, during the Raleigh SEOMeetup Conference that took place on May 15th, 2018, warned about changing settings related to data retention in Google Analytics, since changing the settings could transfer the liability from Google to you.

 Google Analytics has stated that the data associated with the data retention control applies to user-level and event-level data associated with cookies, user-identifiers (e.g., User-ID) and advertising identifiers (e.g., DoubleClick cookies, Android’s Advertising ID, Apple’s Identifier for Advertisers).

-Unfortunately, it is not clear which Google Analytics reports will be affected with this change.
-We will only know after May 25th which is when the data retention settings will start working.
+Unfortunately, it is not clear which Google Analytics reports will be affected by this change.
+We will only know after May 25th when the data retention settings will start working.

-However, we are expecting that the data that will be affected falls under these reports:
+However, we expect that the data affected will fall under these reports:

 - Demographics and Interest reports under the Audience category, which provide insight into characteristics of your users.

 - Events that collect personal data, for example, tracking a click on a submit button on a form.
 Downloads, video plays and other similar events will not be affected since they do not collect any personal data.

 Traffic reports, that include pageviews, unique pageviews, traffic sources, medium, bounce rate, time on page should not be affected and will not be deleted automatically.